2024-2025 Academic Catalog

 Official Transcript and Received Document Policies

 Paper Transcript(s): An official transcript is usually printed on special watermarked paper.
-It includes the registrar’s signature and/or the institution’s seal, and should arrive packaged in a sealed envelope from the institution.
+It includes the registrar’s signature and/or the institution’s seal and should arrive packaged in a sealed envelope from the institution.
 Paper transcript(s) delivered to Concordia University Chicago by hand or mail will be accepted as long as the envelope containing the transcript(s) remains sealed.
-If the envelope has been opened, tampered with, damages, or compromised in any way the transcript(s) will be considered unofficial.
+If the envelope has been opened, tampered with, damaged, or compromised in any way the transcript(s) will be considered unofficial.

 E-transcript(s) (electronic): An e-transcript is official when sent directly to Concordia University Chicago from the originating institution.
 E-transcript(s) forwarded to Concordia University Chicago from the applicant/student, whether it be the PDF of the document(s) or a link to the download service, will be considered unofficial.